dinendra007/MiddleWare_Project/README.md

 ## Packaging and running the application

-Build an _??ber-jar_, execute the following command:
+Build an uber-jar_, execute the following command:

     ./gradlew build -Dquarkus.package.type=uber-jar